 2. They put their own “oxygen masks” on first and look after their well-being.

-The 2023 Workfore Institute Mental Health At Work study , foundthat almost half (46%) of the managers surveyed say it’s likely they will quit their jobs because of work-related stress.
+The 2023 Workforce Institute Mental Health At Work study, found that almost half (46%) of managers surveyed say it’s likely they will quit their jobs because of work-related stress.
 How organizations foster well-being at all levels is getting more attention and it needs to.
 There are many systemic factors that make work-place stress levels better or worse.
 Similarly, one’s individual responses to workplace challenges can also make situations better or worse.
 Effective leaders intentionally ensure they have self-care practices, meaningful to them, incorporated into their life.
-These are practices that help them to stay fit, alert, and calm and they set boundaries around them.
-Examples could include healthy eating, adequate sleep and rest, exercise and being attentive to their life outside of work.
+These are practices that help them to stay fit, alert, and calm and they set boundaries around their time to protect these practices.
+Examples include healthy eating, adequate sleep, rest, and exercise and being attentive to their life outside of work.

 3. They give themselves time to reflect.

-Some work requires deeper thinking, and some work requires different thinking.
-Perhaps it is to consider an emerging strategy, reflect on current challenges, attend to their own development, orprepare for an important meeting.
+Different work requires different thinking.
+Perhaps it is to consider an emerging strategy, reflect on current challenges, attend to their own development, or prepare for an important meeting.
 Whatever it may be, it is time to think and reflect upon what is important, yet not urgent.

-Sometimes, time must blocked off for deeper thinking on strategy and planning.
-This type of work warrants focus and creativity for an extended time.
+Sometimes, time must reserved for deeper thinking.
+This type of work requires focus, creativity and reflection.
 However, reflection that can be done in small amounts, throughout each day, should not be underestimated.
 Reflection provides a chance to stand back and consider intentions for the day, what went well, what didn’t and what adjustments need to be made.
+Reflection is often a space where additional leadership development and personal growth occurs.

 4. They get team members’ views first before they give their own.